Geo-Social Group Queries with Minimum Acquaintance Constraint: Performance Evaluation

 \subsection{$GSGQ_{range}$ Processing}

-For a $GSGQ_{range}$ $Q_{gs}=(v, r, c)$, Fig.~\ref{fig:rcimpact} shows the performance with different $c$ and $r$ settings on Gowalla and Dianping.
-All methods except BR incur shorter query latency for a larger $c$.
-The performance gap between BR and CR (or SaR, SaR*) increases as $c$ grows.
-This is because more users and index nodes can be pruned in CR (and SaR, SaR*) for a large $c$.
-Both SaR and SaR* outperform CR in all cases.
-The improvement reduces a little at $c=3$ and $c=5$ because only approximate CBRs are used for query processing in these cases.
-Moreover, SaR* benefits more from index than CR and SaR, because it groups the users based on both spatial and social closenesses, making the pruning of index nodes and user pages more powerful.
-While SaR, by using CBRs of the entries, performs better in reducing the page access cost than CR and BR, it falls far behind SaR*.
-As for various settings of query range $r$ (see Fig.~\ref{fig:rrimpact}), we can observe that the performance of all methods degrade when $r$ grows, because more users within the range need to be checked.
-In terms of query latency, BR performs significantly worse than the other three methods.
-On the other hand, SaR* incurs much less page access than other methods and thus is the most favorable approach.
+For a $GSGQ_{range}$ $Q_{gs}=(v, r, c)$, Fig.~\ref{fig:rcimpact} shows the performance with different $c$ settings on Gowalla and Twitter-2010.
+All methods except BR incur shorter query running time for a larger $c$.
+The performance gap between BR and the other methods increases as $c$ grows.
+This is because more users and index nodes can be pruned in CR, SaR, and SaR* for a large $c$.
+SaR and SaR* outperform CR in all cases.
+The improvement reduces a little at $c=3$ and $c=5$ because only approximate CBRs (corresponding to $c=2$ and $c=4$, respectively) are used for query processing in these cases (recall that only the CBRs with respect to exponential minimum degree constraints are stored).
+Moreover, SaR* benefits more from the index than CR and SaR, as it groups the users based on both spatial and social closenesses, making the pruning of index nodes and user pages more powerful.
+As for various settings of query range $r$ (see Fig.~\ref{fig:rrimpact}), the performance of all methods degrades when $r$ grows, because more users within the range need to be checked.
+In terms of query running time, SaR and SaR* perform much better than the other two methods.
+Moreover, SaR* has the best performance and thus is the most favorable approach.